-The global financial markets experienced significant disruptions in 2008 and the United States, Europe and other economies went into recession.
-Since then, the recovery has been uneven and the global economy is facing new challenges, such as the escalation of the European sovereign debt crisis since 2011, the slowdown of the Chinese economy since 2011, China stock market crash in 2015, volatility in oil prices and currency, and the US-China trade tension since 2018.
-It is unclear whether the European sovereign debt crisis will be contained.
+In recent times, several major systemic political, economic and financial crises negatively affected global business, banking and financial sectors.
+Most recently, since 2018, there have been political and trade tensions among a number of the world's major economies.
 There is considerable uncertainty over the long-term effects of the expansionary monetary and fiscal policies that have been adopted by the central banks and financial authorities of some of the world's leading economies.
 There have also been concerns over unrest in the Middle East and Africa, which have resulted in volatility in oil and other markets, and over the possibility of a conflict involving Iran.
 There have also been concerns about the tensions in the relationship between China and Japan and about North Korea's nuclear program.
 Economic conditions in Taiwan are sensitive to global economic conditions.
 Any prolonged slowdown in the global or Taiwanese economy may have a negative impact on our business, results of operations and financial condition, and continued turbulence in the international markets may adversely affect our ability to access the capital markets to meet liquidity needs.